superform-xyz/superform-core/src/crosschain-data/README.md

 - **Base State Registry [BaseStateRegistry.sol](./BaseStateRegistry.sol)**: The base implementation of the state registry, exposes sending and receiving payload interfaces.
 Any cross-chain message is also called a "payload".

-- **Core State Registry [CoreStateRegistry.sol](./extensions/CoreStateRegistry.sol)**: Child contract inheriting base state registry which enables core contracts, including routers & form implementations, to communicate with their counterparts on a different network.
+- **Core State Registry [CoreStateRegistry.sol](./extensions/CoreStateRegistry.sol)**: Contract inheriting BaseStateRegistry which enables core contracts, including routers & form implementations, to communicate with their counterparts on a different network.
 Contains its custom logic for payload processing & updating (during deposits).

+- **Timelock Form State Registry [TimelockStateRegistry.sol](./extensions/TimelockStateRegistry.sol)**: Contract inheriting BaseStateRegistry, specifically designed to process withdrawal request for ERC4626TimelockForm.
+Inherits BaseStateRegistry to send acknowledgement on failure withdrawals for timelock forms.

 - **Broadcast State Registry [BroadcastRegistry.sol](./BroadcastRegistry.sol)**: BroadcastRegistry proposes a unique form of communication from Chain A to all chains Superform is on, as opposed to BaseStateRegistry which assumes communication between only two chains.